robinagandhi/swa/pages/syllabus.md

 # Class Format
 * Asynchronous fully-online lectures, assignments, and exams
-* Synchronous weekly team meetings at team determined times.
+* Synchronous bi-weekly team meetings at team determined times.
 Instructor check-ins will be required before the submission of major assignments.
 Multiple time-slots will be available to teams for flexibility in scheduling instructor check-ins.

 # Where does the course fit in the degree program?
 * [MS in Cybersecurity Core](https://www.unomaha.edu/college-of-information-science-and-technology/school-of-interdisciplinary-informatics/cybersecurity/ms-cybr-reqs.php)